Sean Hood: Screenwriting

 Hood sold his first spec screenplay to MTV Films in 2000, and went on to sign a deal with Dimension Films, which included rewrites on Halloween: Resurrection and Cursed.
 He went on to work on Conan the Barbarian for producer Avi Lerner, and Hercules: The Legend Begins.
 Most recently, he penned an screenplay adaptation of the novel Rolling in The Deep, which will be produced by J. Todd Harris and directed by Mary Lambert (director).
 In 2011, Hood was hired to write the script for the fifth Rambo film, titled Rambo: Last Stand, however, Hood's script was put on hold in early 2012.
 In 2014, Hood's Rambo: Last Stand script was abandoned in favor of a new script by Sylvester Stallone.

 Television

 He wrote the episode Echoes for the NBC horror anthology series Fear Itself.
 Similarly, he contributed to the Showtime horror anthology series Masters of Horror by penning the episode Sick Girl.

 Hood also worked on Sick for The CW. and The Dorm for MTV.
 In 2022, he adapted Warren Ellis' comic FreakAngels into an animated series for Crunchyroll.

 Directing

 He was one of the founding members of Filmmakers Alliance and often collaborates creatively with FA's president, Jacques Thelemaque.
 His most recent short film is Melancholy Baby.

 Blogging

 Hood wrote the screenwriting blog Genre Hacks from 2008 until 2017.

 Teaching at USC

 He is currently an adjunct professor at the USC School of Cinematic Arts.
-He teaches the courses "Writing the Feature Script" and "Advanced Motion Picture Script Analysis,"and "Creating The Short Film."
+He teaches the courses "Writing the Feature Script", "Advanced Motion Picture Script Analysis", and "Creating The Short Film."